-Chevrolet Malibu 2016 (Non-Turbo or Hybrid) Tire Pressure Monitoring System TPMS Reset
+Chevrolet Malibu 2017 Tire Pressure Monitoring System TPMS Reset

-Quick to follow procedure on how to reset/relearn the TPMS service maintenance indicator warning light on Chevrolet Malibu for the year 2016.
+Easy to follow procedure on how to reset/relearn the TPMS service maintenance indicator warning light on Chevrolet Malibu for the year 2017.

 A TPMS Tool, or another properly formatted TPMS scan tool, is required to perform this procedure.